 With the political situation in the UK calming down somewhat, but with property prices not quite accelerating, we feel like now is the ideal time to consider UK property investments.
 We offer a range of Liverpool buy to let investments, which is the area forecasted to have the strongest growth.
 We also have investment opportunities in other northern cities, such as this buy to let investment in Leeds city centre.

-For further 2020 UK property market predictions, find out where we think the best places to invest in 2020 will be or contact One Touch Property to discover more investment property options.
+Read more predictions on where we think the best places to invest in 2021 will be or contact One Touch Property to discover more investment property options.

 Start your property journey...